When I joined AG Meek’s in the 1990s the manager of our Newport shop took me on a tour of the stockroom.

 The truth is Dr Martens were no longer meeting our standard.

 At £150 for basically plastic coated leather boots (so the cheapest leather)

 An ancient sole unit technology originating in the 1940’s

-Also as the tools and last are now in China the copies were now flooding out of China.
+Not to mention that as the tools and lasts are now in China the copies were flooding out of China.

 The dear old Doc wasn’t meeting our brand values

 Fly London for cool styling, exquisite leather, quality and comfort,

 Rieker for latest technology, styling, quality and comfort,

 Heavenly Feet for fun fashion, quality and comfort.

 All these brands cost less than a pair of black 1460 Dr Martens.